nadiamariduena/vampire-survivor-pygame-0/LESSON_06_collisions.md

 <br>

 >#### 🔺  This is essential for the game logic `like stopping the player from walking through walls or detecting when they hit obstacles`.

+>#### 🔺 If we don’t provide this information, the player might just pass through the blocks without any interaction, which can make the game feel unrealistic and unpolished.